Microwave-Microwave/AI-Journey/README.md

-# This is a Showcase of My AI Journey
+# This is a Showcase of My AI Projects

 The projects are listed in reverse order of when I worked on them, starting with the most recent.